ecopia-map/alpaca-docs-map-studio/source/tools.rst

    *Dialog of Add New Tileset from Drives*

+The following fields need to be filled to create a new tileset from my drive:

-**Asset Name**: provide tileset with desired name
+   * **Asset Name**: provide tileset with desired name

-**Description**: provide some description of the data that is being used to create this tileset
+   * **Description**: provide some description of the data that is being used to create this tileset

-**Asset Type**: specify the type of data that is used for this tileset
+   * **Asset Type**: specify the type of data that is used for this tileset

-**Asset Path**: provide path information for tileset from “My Drive” on the platform.
+   * **Asset Path**: provide path information for tileset from “My Drive” on the platform.

 Add New Tileset from S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^